Herston, Queensland: Geography

-Herston is located 5.2 km by car north of the Brisbane GPO.
+Herston is located 5.2 km by car north of the Brisbane CBD.

 The area of Herston includes the Herston Health Precinct on its eastern side.
 This includes the Royal Brisbane and Women's Hospital, the Queensland Institute of Medical Research and the Herston Quarter which is a development site to replace the former Royal Children's Hospital which moved to another site in 2014.
 Herston also includes the Ballymore Stadium Rugby Union venue in the northwest and Victoria Park on the southern side of Herston Road.
 The park includes the Victoria Park golf course and the heritage-listed former Victoria Park Golf Clubhouse built in 1931.

 The rest of Herston is mostly a residential suburb, with some areas of light industry near the main roads.
 Many of Herston's residents are employed by the hospital or nearby at the Queensland University of Technology in Kelvin Grove.
 There is also a significant student population that studies at the university.

 The Herston Quarter is a 5 ha development site in Herston adjacent to the Royal Brisbane and Women's Hospital on the site of the former Royal Children's Hospital which was merged into the Queensland Children's Hospital in South Brisbane.
 The site includes the restoration of the historic Royal Brisbane Hospital Nurses' Homes.

 History

 Herston was first settled by Europeans in the 1850s.
 Sir Robert Herbert, Queensland's first premier, built a farm in the area, and lived in the farmhouse with his then Attorney-General, John Bramston.
 They named their house Herston, a combination of their surnames, which eventually became the name of the suburb.
+It has been speculated that the two men may have been in a kind of homosexual relationship at the time or at least a kind of very strong and intimate male friendship.

 Many of Herston's streets were named after local identities of the time.
 Bowen Bridge Road and Bowen Park were named after Sir George Bowen, Queensland's first governor.
 Butterfield Street was named after local schoolmaster William Butterfield.
 Hetherington Street was named after coal industry identity John William Hetherington, and Garrick Terrace got its name from James Francis Garrick, the man who purchased Herston from Herbert and Bramston.

 Royal Children's Hospital Special School opened on 11 August 1919.
 As the name suggests, the school provided education to children who were patients in the hospital.
 On 1 December 2014 it became the Royal Brisbane and ACT for Kids Campus of the Lady Cilento Children's Hospital School.
 On 1 January 2019 it became a campus of the Queensland Children's Hospital School (reflecting the name change of the Lady Cilento Children's Hospital).

 St Joan of Arc Catholic church opened on Sunday 5 December 1920 when it was blessed and opened by Roman Catholic Archbishop of Brisbane, James Duhig.
 St Joan of Arc Catholic School opened on 14 July 1924 under the Sisters of the Presentation.
 The school closed in 1968.